SilentWoof/Scripts/README.md

 ### PowerShell Scripts (`powershell_scripts/`)

 *Note: To run a powershell Script without fully disabling the protection use:*

-*- powershell -ExecutionPolicy ByPass -File /path/to/file.ps1*
+- *powershell -ExecutionPolicy ByPass -File /path/to/file.ps1*

-*Use with caution—bypassing security checks could expose your system to malicious code if you’re not 100% sure of the script's source.*
+*IMPORTANT: Use with caution—bypassing security checks could expose your system to malicious code if you’re not 100% sure of the script's source.*

 - **open_ms_edge_in_fullscreen.ps1**
   Launches Microsoft Edge in fullscreen (kiosk) mode.
 Ideal for kiosk setups or digital signage scenarios.